- North America

 - Rachel Gould

 Hailing from ancient kingdoms to the present day, African art represents the cultural richness and diversity of the African continent and its numerous vibrant communities.
-From sculpture to paintings, ceremonial objects, ceramics, tools, textiles and jewelry, we take a closer look at ten American museums, galleries and institutes with exceptional collections of African art produced throughout the centuries.
+From sculptures to paintings, ceremonial objects, ceramics, tools, textiles, and jewelry, we take a closer look at 10 American institutions with exceptional collections of African art produced throughout the centuries.

 Art Institute of Chicago

 The Art Institute of Chicago demonstrates the cultural richness of the African continent through a diverse collection of over 400 unique pieces of traditional African art.
 Containing over 80 ceramic pieces, the Art Institute of Chicago boasts the largest collection of its kind in an American art museum.
 Aside from its emphasis on West and Central African sculpture, the collection includes a vast array of artistic mediums, from masks to beadwork, furniture and textiles produced by the peoples of Burkina Faso, Côte d’Ivoire, the Democratic Republic of Congo, Ghana, Ethiopia, Mali, Morocco, Nigeria, and South Africa throughout the centuries.
 The Art Institute of Chicago was founded in 1879 and continues to encourage artistic, cultural, and historical curiosity.